 TOTO’s Corporation introduced a big innovation to this product.
-With the addition of electronics and the improvement of its design, Toto Bidet has taken the device to the future generations.
-Japanese bidet Toilet Seats are considered a modern high tech device.
+With the addition of electronics and the improvement of its design, Toto Bidet has taken the device to future generations.
+Japanese Bidet Toilet Seats are considered a modern high tech device.

 You can get a Japanese Toilet Seat from the very basic unit to the most luxury device.
 Its features vary depending on its product line.

 - The thought that Bidet seats require a technical plumber to install

 - Believing that Toilet paper can be cheaper than using a bidet toilet seat

 - The thought that bidet is still a separate toilet unit

 - The idea that bidets toilet seat are only for woman

 - Uncomfortable because of having cold water sprayed on your genitals